See and Do in Los Angeles

 Universal Studios Hollywood

-For the film transfixed foreigners, Universal Studios is an unforgettable experience.
-Visitors young and old will be transported through the dressing rooms of the stars, iconic back-lot sets, and through staged earthquakes, shark attacks and monkey madness.
-Alongside this tram experience, the theme-park portion of the site marries special effects and adrenaline-inspired adventures to keep visitors on the edge of their seats.
+For film-transfixed foreigners, Universal Studios is an unforgettable experience.
+Visitors young and old will be transported through the dressing rooms of the stars and iconic back-lot sets, and through staged shark attacks and monkey madness in homage to films like Jaws and King Kong.
+Alongside this breathtaking tram experience, the theme-park portion of the site marries special effects and adrenaline-inspired adventures to keep visitors on the edge of their seats.

 As famous as LA may be for the glitz and glamour of its film industry residents, it's nearly as celebrated for the miles of sandy beach stretching up and down the Californian Pacific coastline.
 Numerous communities line the oceanfront, each with its own fair reputation and allure.
-Malibu, Santa Monica and Venice all claim their own unique sway, some more stately and others more indicative of the city's underbelly, but all nonetheless are worth a gander.
-The wide beaches and rocky outcrops of certain areas are, of course, attractions in themselves.
+Malibu, Santa Monica and Venice all claim their own unique sway, some more stately and others more indicative of the city's underbelly, but all nonetheless are worth a visit.

 Griffith Park and Observatory

 This sprawling gush of green is famous for its stunning views of the city unfolding below and its well-kept grounds.
-Often cited as the Central Park of LA, Griffith Park is situated beneath the legendary Hollywood sign and also hosts the Griffith Observatory.
-Expats can take time out of their bustling LA life to enjoy a bike ride, gaze into the cosmos or even just enjoy a dose of quiet – a rare experience in this busy city.
+Griffith Park is situated beneath the legendary Hollywood sign and also hosts the Griffith Observatory.
+For those who need a little time out from their bustling LA life, this is the perfect place to enjoy a bike ride, gaze into the cosmos or even just enjoy a dose of quiet – a rare experience in this busy city.

 Los Angeles Zoo